henrygab/WLED-Docs/docs/interfaces/json-api.md

 | JSON key | Value range | Description
 | --- | --- | --- |
-on | bool | On/Off state of the light
-bri | 0 to 255 | Brightness of the light.
+on | bool or single char string "t" | On/Off state of the light.<br>"t" as input will toggle current state (Toggle since build 2105171) bri | 0 to 255 | Brightness of the light.
 If _on_ is `false`, contains last brightness when light was on (aka brightness when _on_ is set to true.
 Setting _bri_ to 0 is supported but it is recommended to use the range 1-255 and use `on: false` to turn off.
 The state response will never havethe value `0` for _bri_. transition | 0 to 255 | Duration of the crossfade between different colors/brightness levels.
 One unit is 100ms, so a value of `4` results in atransition of 400ms. tt | 0 to 255 | Similar to transition, but applies to just the current API call.
 Not included in state response.